By promoting plant-based food on your campus, you’re driving a cultural shift toward sustainable and accessible food services.

 Training & Mentorship: Deepen your understanding through lectures and training with sustainability and food systems experts.

-Flexible Custom Program: Tailored and flexible projects to fit your schedule.
+Flexible Custom Program: Tailored and flexible projects to fit your campus schedule and holiday breaks.
 Ideal for internships, projects, and service work.

 We will guide students each step of the way with online training, webinars, research and data, 1-on-1 meetings, and many more resources.
 In addition, you’ll be able to connect and learn with other students working on similar projects worldwide via our online platform, Circle.

-If you’d like to integrate the DefaultVeg Program with your school’s internship program, service learning, or community service requirements, please contact Kenzie at [email protected].
+If you’d like to integrate the DefaultVeg Program into your school’s internship program, service learning, or community service requirements, please contact [email protected].

-If you’re a professor interested in incorporating our Service Learning Curriculum Module into your course curriculum, please contact Kenzie at [email protected].
+We offer Food Systems Learning Curriculum Modules that can be incorporated into your course curriculum.
 Developed by faculty at the University of San Diego Center for Food Systems Transformation, this module is available and updated frequently.
 The curriculum focuses on supporting students in enhancing their research and critical thinking skills by exploring behavioral science and our food systems.